Timinator2000/Algorithm_X/09 - advanced techniques/02 - sudoku problem-space reduction.md

 In a Sudoku, you have 9 rows, 9 columns and 9 boxes.
 All rows, columns and boxes behave exactly the same.
 Rather than using the terms rows, columns and boxes, I will call them all _Sudoku Cell Groups_.
 The problem can be generalized to 27 sudoku cell groupsf.
 Each group has 9 cells and each group must contain all the numbers from 1 to 9.

 To reduce a Sudoku problem space, by hand or by algorithm, you must repeatedly loop through all 27 groups, logically reducing the possible numbers of any cell where you can.
 If you loop through all 27 groups and not a single update is made, your logic is either missing something or maybe the puzzle just cannot be solved completely with logic.
 Either way, you have no choice but to start guessing and backtracking where necessary.

+In the next section, I will propose a structure for you code and a basic algorithm to fascilate problem-space reduction on any of the puzzles for which the problem space is just too big for Algorithm X alone.